denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 In Java programs, classes are the basic building blocks.
 When defining a class, you describe all the parts and characteristics of one of those building blocks.

-To use most classes, you have to create objects.
-An object is a runtime instance of a class in memory.
-An object is often referred to as an instance since it represents a single representation of the class.
+To use most classes, you have to create objects.  ==**An object is a runtime instance of a class in memory.**== An object is often referred to as an instance since it represents a single representation of the class.

-All the various objects of all the different classes represent the state of your program.
-A reference is a variable that points to an object.
+All the various objects of all the different classes represent the state of your program. ==**A reference is a variable that points to an object.**==
 ### Fields and Methods

 Java classes have ==**two primary elements**==: ==**methods**==, often called functions or procedures in other languages, and ==**fields**==, more generally known as variables.
 Together these are called the members of the class.